 Spring

 I haven’t had time to update anything.
-I’ve been laser focused on writing and editing another novel.
+I spent most of last year laser focused on writing and editing another novel.
 Then, I got pretty sick and that took me out for months.
 On the flip side, I went to so many urgent care clinics and ERs, and that was an experience like no other.
 I felt like I was living in an episode of The Pitt.

 Thankfully, I recovered, and am (slowly) getting stronger.
-I can’t say too much about writing yet (lots of things have changed) but here are some of my fave things from the last little while:
+I don’t have many writing updates (lots of things have changed) but here are some of my fave things from the last little while:

 Florals for Spring.
 Devil Wears Prada 2 filming last year.